tts-community/Tabletop-Simulator-API/docs/scripting/scripting-component/timer.md

+!!!danger
+    This class is deprecated, you should use [Wait class](scripting/scripting-component/wait.md) instead.

 Timer is a static global class which provides methods for executing other functions after a delay and/or repeatedly.
 Each Timer is tracked by a unique "identifier" string.

 > Example Usage: `Timer.destroy(...)`